ChungHaLee/ChungHaLee/README.md

 ![ChungHa's GitHub stats](https://github-readme-stats.vercel.app/api?username=ChungHaLee&&show_icons=true&theme=calm)

 Hi👋   I'm ChungHa.
-I'm a master student in Gwangju Institute of Science and Technology (GIST), South Korea.
+I'm a Master Student in Gwangju Institute of Science and Technology (GIST), South Korea.

-By in the research field of HCI and Culture Technology, I am focusing on using technology to help people to enjoy & entertain their lives.
+By in the research field of HCI and Culture Technology,

+I am focusing on using technology to help people to enjoy & entertain their lives.